CraigNock/PokemonWeakness/README.md

 - Looking to add to your team, but don't want to do the mental gymnastics required to figure out the results of type combinations?

-- Wishing there were a quick and easy way to just find out what'll take down this pokemon in particular?
+- Wishing there were a quick and easy way to just find out what'll take down this-pokemon-in-particular?

 Wish no longer! <em>Pokemon Weakness Finder</em> delivers exactly what it says!
 Simply enter a Pokemon name and in seconds get the typings it is weak to and resistant to.